pinapelz/two-torial-dx/docs/extras/linux_konami.md

 !!! danger "Double check commands"

-    We provide ready-made command for simplicity, however **don't blindy copy and execute them**.
+    We provide ready-made command for simplicity, however **don't blindly copy and execute them**.
     **ALWAYS** double check command before running them, and substitute `REPLACE_THIS_PATH` with your own location.

 #### Initializing